pfernandom/pfernandom.github.io/src/data/workExperience/schooleExperience.md

 - Built a convolutional neural netowrk with both Tensorflow and Pytorch to solve the following problems:
   - Image classification.
   - Style transfer.
+- Build data visualization tools with D3 and used Tableau integrating with CVS files and PostgreSQL